 He is invested in bringing theater to marginalized communities.
 Orion received the Commitment to Excellence Award from Ups For Downs for his work directing children with Down Syndrome.

-Rick is thrilled to be back working with E.D.G.E.!
+Rick is thrilled to be back working with EDGE of Orion!
 While a student at Northern Michigan University, Rick began working with children in the arts at young authors conferences and in various summer shows.
 After graduating, he took to the road and has performed in touring childrens’ theater at Theatre West Virginia and The Children’s Theatre of California over the course of 4 school years playing roles such as The Dragon in “the Near-Sighted Knight and the Far-Sighted Dragon”, Brutus in “That’s History!” and Tom in “Schoolhouse Rock Live 2″.
 While touring, Rick was fortunate enough to also teach young artists at the Theatre West Virginia Professional Training Academy where he has taught classes in Staged Combat, Advanced Acting, Intermediate Acting, and Musical Theatre.
 Directing credits include an all-childrens production of “The Lottery” and “Class Action.”
-It has been and honor and a privilege to work with the talented young artists at E.D.G.E. this year and hopes you enjoy their craft.
+It has been and honor and a privilege to work with the talented young artists at EDGE of Orion this year and hopes you enjoy their craft.